Menu

 • Glass House Mountains Lookout, near Beerburrum: Not a ton of space but fabulous views of the Glass House Mountains.
 Skip the walk unless you need some exercise.

-• Alexandra Headlands Park: Very popular spot these days, particularly for sunset drinks.
+• Alexandra Headlands Park: Very popular spot, particularly for sunset drinks on the weekend.

 • Mary Cairncross Reserve, near Maleny: A great park with even greater views of the Glass House Mountains.